JRVaccaro/FinancialTracker/README.md

 ## Description of the Project

-Financial Tracker is a Java console application that helps users manage their personal finances.
-Users can add deposits, make payments, view transaction history through a ledger, and generate simple reports.
-It's designed for individuals who want a lightweight way to track their income and expenses without a complex interface.
+Financial Tracker is a simple Java console app that lets users keep track of their personal finances.
+You can add deposits, make payments, check your transaction history in a ledger, and run basic reports.
+It's perfect for anyone who wants an easy way to track income and expenses without a complicated interface

 ## User Stories